xrwang/geoprivacy/notes.md

 8. Results:
 Most recent
 32 geotagged out of 1000
-Total of TK photos on
+Total of TK photos on Flickr
+iPhones only increasing, and data is included on photos by default

+Tags have a range, but surprisingly include bird (Oenethe)

+9. Looking at Rhinos specifically
+Location, images
+overlap with parks/conservation areas

+what about tigers?

+10. Solutions
+Flickr GPS bot?

 Javascript
 1. object oriented